vodovorot-guides/vodovorot-guides.github.io/ele/nathria.md

 **Notes:**
 - The damage patterns for this fight are either small trickles or very lethal.
 As such, {{ site.data.talent.natures_guardian }} may not prove useful, and {{ site.data.talent.wind_rush_totem }} will offer better survivability for you and your raid.
-- Because Sonar Shriek is a Horrify and not a Fear, you cannot use {{site.data.spell.tremor_totem}} to dispel players.
+- Because Sonar Shriek is a Horrify and not a Fear, you cannot use {{ site.data.spell.tremor_totem }} to dispel players.

 </div>
 </div>